noor367/tcp-socketprogramming/README.md

 # TCP Socket Messaging Service

-A messaging service implemented using a client-server model in Java.
+A messaging service implemented using a client-server model.